 Can you see it?
 Yeah, me neither.
 But it’s there.
 I just can’t get a good photo of it.

-The 4.0 doesn’t have that additional stitching, which I suppose, in theory, makes elastic replacement easier.
-If you do that kind of stuff, which I don’t!
-Phew.
-That was a mouthful.
+The 4.0 doesn’t have that additional stitching, which should make elastic replacement easier.

 This was the improvement I was happiest about.
 The biggest problems I have with the BG are the stinky microfiber, (easily remedied with an occasional dab of bleach with the inserts only-sorry to the bleach haters, but it works) the &^%^* laundry tabs and resulting curling closure tabs, and all the snagging that ends up on the front of the diapers.